nicoespeon/understandlegacycode.com/content/blog/avoid-rewriting-a-legacy-system-from-scratch-by-strangling-it/index.md

   But it could make things worse.
 tags:
   - code feels impossible to maintain
+ctaTitle: What if you knew exactly how to refactor your codebase?
 ---

 As we speak about _legacy projects_, it's common to reach a point where there's so much technical debt that you can't implement new features anymore.